PhD position in systems biology

 We provide career services for partners of new faculty members moving to Groningen.

 Unsolicited marketing is not appreciated.

 For additional information, please contact:

-Dr. Andreas Milias-Argeitis
+Prof. Andreas Milias-Argeitis

 In your application, please always include the job opening ID V23.0164